hpbuniat/lazy-postscribe/README.md

 Idea
 -----

-When using [postscribe](https://github.com/krux/postscribe) as tag-writer, you're most likely creating a dependency in your documents head.
-With lazy-postscribe you'll have a lightweight dependency for your head, which should be included in your non-blocking js-loader-bundle.
+When using [postscribe](https://github.com/krux/postscribe) as tag-writer, you're most likely creating a dependency in your document-head. lazy-postscribe is a lightweight dependency, which can be included in your non-blocking js-loader-bundle.

 Usage:
 -----